famousj/the-little-hooner/hooner.md

 **A:** `[['banana' 'and' ~] 'peanut' 'butter' 'and' 'jelly' ~]`

 > because _cons_ adds any noun to the front of a list.

-- JL: I thought this would be a good spot for a brief digression about runes and ASCII pronunciation.

 **Q:** What is `:-`